jaorfo/arch-install/README.md

 ## Partitions (UEFI)
-- Run to enter the partition manager.
-If a menu shows up, choose GPT option
+- Run to enter the partition manager (if a menu shows up, choose GPT option)
 ```console
 root@archiso# cfdisk
 ```